 This report from 1842 describes children's duties and wellbeing whilst employed at E.P.
 Cartwright's brick works, Jews Lane, Upper Gornal.

-Depositions taken at Mr. CARTRIGHT's Fire-brick and Fire-clay Works, in Upper Gornal.
+Depositions taken at Mr. CARTWRIGHT's Fire-brick and Fire-clay Works, in Upper Gornal.

 Not well grown, but straight and well made; healthy; clean (except from the clay); clothed suitably.